boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 # Merchant Setup

-A party who wishes to act as a zkChannel merchant must create and publish the following parameters for use across all of their zkChannels:
+A party who wishes to act as a zkChannel merchant must generate and publish the following parameters for use across all of their zkChannels:

 * **Blind signature public key pair.** The merchant must use this key pair to sign all channel state initializations and updates in `zkAbacus`.
 This keypair is also used as a condition in the Tezos smart contract for each channel.
-* **Range proof public key and signatures.** The `zkAbacus.Pay` protocol requires a separate set of parameters to prove that updated channel balances are valid.
+* **Range proof public key pair and signatures.** The `zkAbacus.Pay` protocol requires a separate set of parameters to prove that updated channel balances are valid.
 A range proof demonstrates that a value (in our case, an updated channel balance) is non-negative.
 Specifically, we use range proofs to show that an integer is in the range `[0, u^l)`, for integer values `u`, `l`.
 We set `u = 128` and `l = 9`.
 This primitive relies on Poincheval Sanders signatures.

+* **EdDSA public key pair and Tezos tz1 address.** The merchant uses this keypair for escrow account set up and closing as specified in `TezosEscrowAgent`.

 The merchant completes setup as follows.
 ## Blind signing key generation